November 2017 - August 2019

 Why Don’t We Do It in the Road: A Personal Guide to Outdoor Interactive Theatre, written by Vida Cerkvenik Bren.

-The book has been produced as part of the RIOTE2 project and has been designed as a free adult education learning tool to be used across Europe.
+The book was produced as part of the RIOTE2 project and was designed as a free adult education learning tool to be used across Europe.
 To find out more and download a copy please CLICK HERE

 RIOTE2 Documentary films

 Rural Inclusive Outdoor Theatre Education – Three Films

 II.
 No One Can Be Replaced – A Film About TTB